TheForestSystem/Grade-wars/README.md

 ### Enter Join Code
 ![JoinCodeEnterMenu](https://github.com/Foxxything/Grade-wars/blob/main/screenshots/signup/joinCodeEnter.png)

-Here the new user will enter there given join code. on a secsfull code try it will then bring you to [Sign up page](https://github.com/Foxxything/Grade-wars#sign-up).
+Here, the new user will enter their given join code. on a successful code try it will then bring you to the [Sign up page](https://github.com/Foxxything/Grade-wars#sign-up).
-All of the codes will genarated by [adminDangerPanel](https://github.com/Foxxything/Grade-wars#danger-panel).
+All of the codes will genarated by the [adminDangerPanel](https://github.com/Foxxything/Grade-wars#danger-panel).

 ### Sign Up
 ![sign up](https://github.com/Foxxything/Grade-wars/blob/main/screenshots/signup/signUpMenu.png)

 This is where the user would then enter `Full name`,`Password` and `Confirm Password`.
-When all feilds are right it makes a account bassed off the `Acount type` from what code was used and same goes for getting that users `Email`.
+When all fields are filled, it makes a account based off of the `Acount type` from what code was used, and the same goes for getting that users `Email`.
 Then when it has all data it will create the user with

 ```
 Full name